jarriol6/responsive-design-with-bootstrap/README.md

-# responsive-design-with-bootstrap
+# Responsiv Design with Bootstrap
-Example of Responsive Web Page with Bootstrap
+Example of a responsive web page implemented with Bootstrap